The Best Offer poster

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Virgil makes the active choice to truly engage with Claire, having their first meaningful conversation through the locked door.
 He commits himself to helping her overcome her supposed agoraphobia, stepping beyond his role as mere appraiser into emotional territory., moving from reaction to action.

 At 66 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat False victory: Virgil and Claire make love for the first time.
+Of particular interest, this crucial beat False victory: Virgil and Claire make love for the first time.
 Virgil believes he has found authentic love and is being transformed into a better, more complete person.
 He has never been happier, but the audience (especially on rewatch) sees he is falling deeper into an elaborate trap., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 105 minutes initiates the final act resolution at 80% of the runtime.
 Through investigation, Virgil discovers the devastating truth: Claire was never agoraphobic - she was an actress hired to seduce him.
 Robert was part of the con.
 The entire romance was an elaborate forgery designed to steal his portraits.
 He realizes he was the artwork being counterfeited, his emotions the medium., demonstrating the transformation achieved throughout the journey.